 First Alert tonight into Monday AM | The latest from WRDW/WAGT First Alert Meteorologist Mikel Hannah-Harding

-Tropical system impacts CSRA this weekend bringing heavy rain and storms.
-Flooding main threat, but also low severe risk.
+Tropical Depression Claudette brings impacts to the CSRA for Father’s Day.
+Flooding is the main threat, but there is also a low severe risk.

 AUGUSTA, Ga.
-(WRDW/WAGT) - We started off this morning mild with mostly cloudy skies and temperatures in the upper 60s and low 70s.
-We are continuing to monitor what is now Tropical Storm Claudette as it makes its way to the CSRA.
+(WRDW/WAGT) - We are continuing to monitor what is now Tropical Depression Claudette as it makes its way towards and through the CSRA.
+Scattered showers and storms will continue through the afternoon/evening as Claudette moves further inland.
+A Flash Flood Watch has been issued for the majority of the region until tomorrow morning and as a result, our First Alert will continue through early Monday morning.

-Scattered showers and storms look likely today, mainly in the afternoon/evening as Claudette moves further inland.
-There is a low flood risk for areas near Augusta and west of Augusta.
-Highs will be in the mid to upper 80s.
-It will be feeling more muggy today with dew points near 70.
-Winds will be getting a little breezier out of the southwest between 8-15 mph.

-Rain chances will continue to stay high tonight into Sunday as the remnants of Claudette approaches the region.
-The risk for flooding and a few severe storms increases overnight into Sunday as the center of the system makes a pass near the region.
-With the risk for heavy rainfall, we’ve issued a First Alert for tonight through early Monday.
-Rain totals will be highly dependent on the the eventual track of the system but as of now we are expecting 1-3 inches with some communities possibly seeing 4 inches or more.
+The risk for flooding and a few severe storms increased overnight into this morning as the center of Claudette makes a pass near the region.
+Rain totals will be highly dependent on the the actual track of the system but as of now we are expecting 1-3 inches with some communities possibly seeing 4 inches or more.

-What’s left of the tropical system will move to the east/northeast by Monday morning with a cold front following in its wake bringing the chance for additional showers and storms Monday afternoon and Tuesday.
-Drier air will be moving in behind the front so we should see some relief to the humidity by Wednesday.
+What’s left of the tropical system will move to the east/northeast by tomorrow morning with a cold front following in its wake bringing the chance for additional showers and storms tomorrow afternoon and Tuesday.
+Scattered storms will linger in the area Wednesday through Saturday, but not everyone will see the rain.
 Be sure to keep it here for the latest updates.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.